MarkPDFdown/markpdfdown/README.md

 - **New**: OpenRouter support alongside OpenAI
 - **Improved**: Modular codebase with better separation of concerns
 - **Improved**: Enhanced error handling and logging

-### v0.1.0
-- Initial release with basic PDF to Markdown conversion

 ## License
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.